 Join the community of women leaders in higher education

-Prepare to take the next step in your higher education career with this unique and innovative five-day residential program of workshops and mentorship from the Centre for Higher Education Research and Development (CHERD), and enhance your executive leadership potential in Canada.
+Prepare to take the next step in your higher education career with this unique and innovative five-day residential program from the Centre for Higher Education Research and Development (CHERD), and enhance your higher education leadership potential.

 Women in Academic Leadership was designed for the women who will become our next academic leaders, women like you.
 Build your leadership skills and learn how to address the unique issues you may face in the higher education environment.

 CHERD realizes that although we have made progress, women are still significantly under-represented across senior academic positions.
 In fact, many Canadian universities have yet to appoint a female president.